 Yana Skakun

-Some of the most useful images at a christening are taken before leaving for the church: the christening gown being put on, the baby with immediate family in the comfortable light of home, details like the gown, the bonnet, the name print.
-These preparatory images make the final gallery feel complete and tell the full story of the day.
+Some of the most useful images from a christening day are the ones taken before anyone leaves for the church: the christening gown being put on, the baby with immediate family in the comfortable light of home, small details like the gown itself, a bonnet, or a name print if the family has one made.
+These preparatory images round the final gallery out and tell the whole story of the day rather than starting abruptly at the church door.

-Church photography presents specific technical challenges: low light, high contrast with windows, often strict rules about flash and movement during the service.
-Speaking with the officiant before the day is important — many churches have clear guidelines about where photographers may stand and whether flash is permitted.
+Church photography brings its own technical challenges — low light, high contrast against bright windows, and often fairly firm rules about flash and movement during the service itself.
+I always try to speak with the officiant before the day if I can, since churches vary considerably in where they are comfortable with a photographer standing and whether flash is permitted at all.

-Coverage can begin at home before the ceremony and continue through to the reception.
-Get in touch to discuss your day and arrange a quote.
+Coverage can begin at home before the ceremony and continue right through to the reception afterwards — get in touch and I will help you plan the day.

 Yana Skakun